astronomer/docs/astro/secrets-backend/aws-paramstore.md

 - An [Astro project](cli/develop-project.md#create-an-astro-project) with version 5.1.0+ of `apache-airflow-providers-amazon`.
 See [Add Python and OS-level packages](cli/develop-project.md#add-python-os-level-packages-and-airflow-providers).
 - An IAM role with access to the [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) that your Astro cluster can assume.

-## Step 1: Create Airflow secrets directories in Parameter Store
+## Step 1: Create Apache Airflow® secrets directories in Parameter Store

-Create directories for Airflow variables and connections in Parameter Store that you want to store as secrets.
+Create directories for [Apache Airflow®](https://airflow.apache.org) variables and connections in Parameter Store that you want to store as secrets.

 Variables and connections should be stored in `/airflow/variables` and `/airflow/connections`, respectively.
 For example, if you're setting a secret variable with the key `my_secret`, it should be stored in the `/airflow/connections/` directory.
 If you modify the directory paths, make sure you change the values for `variables_prefix` and `connections_prefix` in Step 2.